-Are you a disabled homeowner, or someone caring for someone with a disability in your household, struggling with the cost of homeownership?
+Are you a disabled homeowner (or caring for a person with a disability in your household) and struggling with the cost of homeownership?

 If yes, you’re in luck!

 Because it’s a little-known secret that there are many government grants for home renovations for disabled people!